 Skills for Young People: Top tips to prepare a successful Foundation Programme application

-The Goldsmiths’ Centre’s Foundation Programme is a free, year-long course created to prepare 16-to 19-year-olds for a career in jewellery making.
+The Goldsmiths’ Centre’s Foundation Programme is a free, year-long course created to prepare 16+ year-olds for a career in jewellery making.
 We are looking for young people who are able to show us their passion for creativity, craft and being a part of this unique creative industry.

 Here are some of our top tips to help make your Foundation Programme application and Assessment Day the best they can be.